Subliminal Junk X

 …………….Case 78 Louis Vuitton SEX

 From the same series as Cases 33 and 75.
 I have nothing to say about the picture itself.
 Please proceed directly to Pictures 78-2 and 78-3, and into the turquoise waters where strange Tritons and Nereids are having a subliminal orgy.
-On the left side, a woman is licking the testes of a half-erected penis bending toward the left.
+On the left side, a woman is licking the testes of a semi-erect penis bending toward the left.
 No doubt the penis will be full hard soon.
 Close against the woman on her right, we can see the back and buttocks of another woman, sat on a penis.
-A third woman, futher on the right and a little below, is also impaled on a penis, and smiles at you.
+A third woman, further on the right and a little below, is also impaled on a penis, and smiles at you.
 (The smiling head could be that of a fourth woman, though, as it is separated from the bottom with the penis inside it, a bottom which can be completed instead by a female back and a black-haired head contiguous to it on the right side.)
 From this group further to the right and below, a woman is taken more ferarum by a crocodile or a doglike creature on her back.
 Her visage expresses intense contentment.
 (We have already come across subliminal bestiality, in Case 59 here.)
 In the space between these two lovers, another face is staring at you; it is a smiling death’s head, or just another Mister Grin.

 From this case I conclude that women too like pornography, providing it be subliminal.

 ……………..Case 79 QC Terme Spas and Resorts SEX